Lextenso/IBM-Watson-Algolia-connector-instantsearch.js/README.md

 * Refine Algolia search with new values in realtime

 #### Requirements
-This connector doesn't inject any templates, you need to develop your own HTML element to trigger Watson with the connector.
+This connector doesn't inject any templates, you have to develop your own HTML element to trigger Watson with this connector.

 You also need [Algolia](https://www.algolia.com/users/sign_up) and [IBM Watson](https://www.ibm.com/watson/services/speech-to-text/) credentials. (_Elementary, my dear Watson_)